Negative test for Mitchell’s dad `a sigh of relief’ to Mets

 “Right now it’s still premature to know how many people will be on site here tomorrow.”

-AP Sports Writer Stephen Hawkins and freelance writer Mark Didtler contributed to this report.
+AP Sports Writers Dave Campbell, Stephen Hawkins, Rob Maaddi and freelance writer Mark Didtler contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.